-Parents/guardians are encouraged to have their children undergo a dental and vision examination whenever health examinations are required.
+Parent(s)/guardian(s) are encouraged to have their children undergo an eye examination whenever health examinations are required.

-Parents/guardians of students entering an Illinois school for the first time shall present proof before October 15 of the current school year that the student received an eye examination within one year prior to entry of the school.
+Parent(s)/guardian(s) of students entering an Illinois school for the first time shall present proof before October 15 of the current school year that the student received an eye examination within one year prior to entry of the school.
 A physician licensed to practice medicine in all of its branches or a licensed optometrist must perform the required eye examination.

 If a student fails to present proof by October 15, the school may hold the student's report card until the student presents proof: (1) of a completed eye examination, or (2) that an eye examination will take place within 60 days after October 15.
-The Superintendent or designee shall ensure that parents/guardians are notified of this eye examination requirement in compliance with the rules of the Department of Public Health.
-Schools shall not exclude a student from attending school due to failure to obtain an eye and/or dental examination.
+The Superintendent or designee shall ensure that parent(s)/guardian(s) are notified of this eye examination requirement in compliance with the rules of the IDPH.
+Schools shall not exclude a student from attending school due to failure to obtain an eye examination.